-Social media should be small and medium sized business owners go-to marketing solution – and particularly before a product launch.
+Social media should be small and medium-sized business owners’ go-to marketing solution – and particularly before a product launch.
 The reason is quite simple; with social media, you’ll be able to reach out to your existing customers and communicate with them in their own arena while also getting in touch with other people in their network.

-Look up what your competitor’s product strength and weaknesses are by looking at their reviews online and give your own product a head start by ensuring that it doesn’t have any of its weaknesses.
+Look up what your competitor’s product strengths and weaknesses are by looking at their reviews online and give your own product a head start by ensuring that it doesn’t have any of its weaknesses.

 This is the kind of work you should have put in while still developing the product, though, but if you haven’t done it yet it’s better to know about these similar products or services before the launch than not knowing about them.

 Improving your ranking on the search engines is perhaps particularly important before the big launch so make sure that you’ve covered some sort of ad campaign before the time arrives.
 Check out a Pay Per Click Authority in addition to your regular social media campaign and you should feel a bit more confident that you’ve covered the most important bases.